IntermediaDesigns/landing-page/README.md

 This project is designed to handle situations where the amount of content added to a page through a CMS or an API is unpredictable.
 To address this, I have dynamically added content to the page, specifically with the navigation menu.
 This dynamic construction of the navigation menu serves as an excellent introduction to understanding the virtual DOM, a concept when working with JavaScript frameworks.

-To enhance the user experience, the section of the page that is actively being viewed will have animations and elements changing.
+To enhance the user experience, the section of the page that is actively being viewed has animations and elements changing.
+The website is responsive and has a sidebar menu.